donejs/donejs/docs/guide.md

 </html>
 ```

-This is an HTML5 template that uses the [Handlebars syntax](http://handlebarsjs.com/) compatible [can.stache](http://canjs.com/docs/can.stache.html) as the view engine and renders a `message` property from the application state. `can-import` loads dependencies of the templates.
-Here the `place-my-order-assets` package (which loads the LESS styles for the application) and `pmo/app` which it the main application file.
-The [asset]() helper provides assets like CSS styles, cached data and links to scripts based on the environment (development or production).
+This is an HTML5 template that uses the [Handlebars syntax](http://handlebarsjs.com/)-compatible [can.stache](http://canjs.com/docs/can.stache.html) as the view engine and renders a `message` property from the application state. `can-import` loads dependencies of the templates.
+First the `place-my-order-assets` package (which loads the LESS styles for the application) followed by `pmo/app` which is the main application file.
+The [asset]() helper provides assets like CSS styles, cached data, and links to scripts based on the environment (development or production).

-The application main file at `pmo/app.js` looks like this:
+The main application file at `pmo/app.js` looks like this:

 ```
 // pmo/app.js